 He combined a traditional Latin cross with the circular, pagan, moon Goddess symbol to help underscore the power of Christ over the moon and the sun.

-The circle of the cross is also considered a symbol of eternity and God’s infinite love.
-Others believe it represents Christ’s halo or the circle of life.
+For the Celts, the sun god Lugh was very important.
+The circle of the cross represents the sun, and is linked to the pagan roots of the Celtic Cross.
+In addition, it's a symbol of eternity and God's infinite love.
+Christian missionaries explained that it represents Christ's halo and the circle of life.

 This photo of an Irish graveyard clearly underscores how much Irish people embrace this symbol of their faith.

-Celtic crosses are found throughout the British Isles, especially in Cornwall, Scotland and Wales, all Celtic regions.
-This amazing photo at sunset is from Wales.
+Celtic crosses are found throughout the British Isles, especially in Cornwall, Scotland and Wales, and all the Celtic regions of the world.

 The example above can be found in Brittany in France, which is considered one of the six Celtic nations (Brittany, Cornwall, Ireland, Isle of Man, Scotland and Wales).

 Wherever the Irish have roamed, settled and passed on to the next life, they have brought their Celtic crosses with them.
-This image is from a cemetery in Australia.
+The image above is from a cemetery in Australia.

 Here is an example of a Celtic cross in New York State.